 Consuming at least 40-50g of protein (2.7-3.4g of leucine) is recommended to maximise muscle recovery and growth.

-MYTH #2 - Can too much protein consumption increase health risks?
+MYTH #2 - Is too much protein bad for me?

 Many protein myths are related to high protein intakes.
 For example, "high protein diets can lead to osteoporosis” - there is no causative link or data to support this statement, however, there is data to support that bone on average is composed of 45% protein and higher protein intake is associated with superior bone health (2).
 Additionally, “high protein diets can damage your kidneys” - this is also incorrect, if you are a healthy individual with no pre-existing kidney disease (3), there is no evidence to support the intake of up to 4.4g/kg body weight affects kidney function and increased risk (4).
 Remember that context and relevance is key when interpreting nutritional science research.